zzylos/jstetris-bot-for-multiplayer/README.md

 Integration of [tetris-ai](https://github.com/vanflux/tetris-ai) with JSTris website.

-*Don't play on LIVE matches.
-I'm not responsible by your actions and consequences!
-You will be banned!*
+*I'm not responsible by your actions and consequences!
+You (probably) will be banned!*

-Play only on practice mode(only you) or with a friend who KNOWS you are using bot.
+ DON'T Play only on practice mode(only you) or with a friend who KNOWS you are using bot.

 Based on [web-game-hacking-boilerplate](https://github.com/vanflux/web-game-hacking-boilerplate.git).

 # Usage

+#Note: Releases are still being compiled

 ## Chrome